 This post offers information on both of these shapes, their histories, and what makes them so exceptional.
 We even listed two of our most-requested choices from our collection to help narrow your search.
 Finally, we’ll recommend which diamond cuts pair best with which hand shapes and sizes.
 Let’s get started!

-The Marquise Diamond Engagement Ring
+The Marquise Diamond History

 “Marquise” originates from the French word “marquis”, which stands for a nobleman who ranks above a count and below a duke.
 In old times, marquises used to wear diamond rings to showcase their status.
 Today, the shape is known by most as a football-shaped, tear drop shaped, and boat-shaped or “navette”, which is French for “little ship.”